bshelton229/rmybackup/Readme.md

 The gem will install an rmybackup binary.
 RMyBackup will read its configuration from /etc/rmybackup.conf (a sample configuration file is shown below).
 RMyBackup will backup the specified databases in the databases: [] list in the configuration file.

-To generate a sample config file, use the --config_file option.
+To generate a sample config file, use the --instal_config option.
 Default location is /etc/rmybackup.conf, or you can specify your own location.

-    # rmybackup --config_file /etc/rmybackup.conf
+    # rmybackup --install_config /etc/rmybackup.conf

 Right now the script relies on your [mysqldump] configuration in either /etc/my.cnf or the user's ~/.my.cnf.
 I'm hoping to change this soon, allowing you to specify the host, user, password, and socket in the configuration file.